apache/flagon-useralejs/example/README.md

-# This UserALE.js Example Utility
+# The UserALE.js Example Utility

 This directory provides
- * example usage for UserALE.js within a simple HTML Webpage;
+ * example usage for UserALE.js deployed as a **script tag** within a simple HTML Webpage;
  * a testing utility for developers to evaluate UserALE modifications to logged events;
  * a means of viewing log event structure within a simple UserALE logging server;
  * a means of testing UserALE.js API functions within a simple HTML Webpage.